-- 1. Read the safety information that begins on page iii and "Installation guidelines" on page 29. - 2.
+- 1. Read "Safety information" on page 101 and "Installation guidelines" on page 25. - 2.
 Turn off the server and all attached peripheral devices.
 Disconnect all power cords; then, disconnect all external signal cables from the server. - 3.
-Remove the server from the rack; then, remove the server cover (see "Removing the cover and bezel" on page 32). - Attention: When you handle static-sensitive devices, take precautions to avoid damage from static electricity.
-For information about handling these devices, see "Handling static-sensitive devices" on page 30. - 4.
-Determine which fan to replace by checking the LED at each fan; a lit LED indicates the fan to replace.
+Remove the server from the rack; then, remove the server cover (see "Removing the cover and bezel" on page 27).

+Attention: When you handle static-sensitive devices, take precautions to avoid damage from static electricity.
+For information about handling these devices, see "Handling static-sensitive devices" on page 25.

+4. Determine which fan to replace by checking the LED at each fan; a lit LED indicates the fan to replace.

-Note: For more information about the LEDs, see the Hardware Maintenance Manual and Troubleshooting Guide.
+Note: For more information about the LEDs, see "Error LEDs" on page 20.

-5. Remove the fan from the server:
+- 5. Remove the fan from the server: - a.

-- a.
 Disconnect the fan cable from the system board. - b.
 Lift the fan out of the server, noting its orientation in the server.

 - 6. Position the replacement fan correctly: - a.
 The airflow arrow on the side of the fan must point toward the rear of the server. - b.
-Fans 2, 4, and 5 are positioned so that the fan cable exits from the fan near the top of the server. - c.
-Fan 3 is positioned so that the fan cable exits from the fan near the bottom of the server (a 180° difference from Fans 2, 4, and 5).
+Fans 2, 4 and 5 are positioned so that the fan cable exits from the fan near the top of the server. - c.
+Fan 3 is positioned so that the fan cable exits from the fan near the floor of the server (a 180 degree difference from Fans 2, 4 and 5).